joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 time unit component of the `Duration` is ignored with the numeric value of the `Duration` representing the material amount.
-MPXJ provides dedicated methods for reading timephased material utilisation to avoid the need to perform a conversion each time you use it, but here you're seeing how the data is stored.
+MPXJ provides dedicated methods for reading timephased material utilisation to avoid the need to perform a conversion each time you use it.

-To distinguish between reading timephased data in the form we've been discussing in the rest of this document (as data distributed over a given timescale), the methods used to retrieve the underlying timephased data representation all use the term `RawTimephased`.
+To distinguish between reading timephased data in the form we've been discussing in the rest of this document (as data distributed over a given timescale), the methods used to retrieve the underlying timephased data representation all use the term "raw" timephased data.
 The `ResourceAssignment` class provides the following methods to retrieve the data in this form:

 * `getRawTimephasedActualOvertimeWork`
 * `getRawTimephasedActualRegularWork`